adlnet/xAPI-Spec/xAPI.md

 - Complete reorganization of the document into three parts
 - Many, many clarifications
 - Removed back-references to SCORM
-- Addiitional explanitory text and diagrams [1.0.2...1.0.3](https://github.com/adlnet/xAPI-Spec/compare/1.0.2...1.0.3)
+- Additional explanatory text and diagrams [1.0.2...1.0.3](https://github.com/adlnet/xAPI-Spec/compare/1.0.2...1.0.3)

 <a name="parttwo" />